My Go-To Homemade Bone Broth Recipe

 • Bring to a simmer: Heat over medium-high until the mixture starts to boil.
 Then reduce the heat to low, skim off any foam or impurities that rise to the top, and let it simmer gently.

-• Simmer slowly: Cover loosely with a lid and let it simmer for 12 to 24 hours.
+• Simmer slowly: Cover loosely with a lid and let it simmer for 8-12 to 24 hours.
+DO NOT leave the stove running overnight!
+Cool the broth and store in the refigerator and continue to simmer the next day!!
 The longer it simmers, the more nutrients and flavor are extracted.
 Add water if needed to keep the bones submerged.

 • Strain the broth: Remove from heat and let cool slightly.
 Carefully strain the broth through a fine mesh sieve or cheesecloth into a large bowl or pot.
 Discard the solids.